sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 1. To view an example bank statement PDF extraction, navigate to <https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=bank_statement&g=bank_statement>.

-   You'll see a "config", or list of prompts for extracting from the example document (in the left pane), and extracted data in the right pane.
+   Sensible displays an example document in the left pane, and fields of extracted data in the right pane.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_1.png)

-Take the following steps to edit the config to extract more data from the document.
+Take the following steps to create a prompt to extract more data from the document.

 ## Extract an account number from a bank statement